prashanthik/R-programming/README.md

 R-programming
 =============

-This repository is for the R programming course
+This repository is for the R programming course.